danielg00/danielg00.github.io/_posts/2018-06-03-Extrapolative-Powers-of-Neural-Networks.md

 categories: AI
 ---

 ## Introduction

-(*I'll upload and link the code in Github once I clean it up.
-It might take a while though.*)

 Extrapolation is an integral part of intelligence.

 Vaguely, the two main components of extrapolation are the identification of sub-symbols and the logical synthesis of such sub-symbols into a desired output/label by learning how these sub-symbols interact.
-	Softmax neural networks seem to pass through this regime in a translucent manner.
-The main body of a N.N. 'kinda' identifies symbols and logits/softmax function 'kinda' synthesize these symbols - albeit, not well and tend to require large amounts of homogeneous data.
+Softmax neural networks seem to pass through this regime in am approximate manner.
+The main body of a N.N. 'kinda' identifies symbols and classification via softmax function 'kinda' synthesize these symbols - albeit, not well and tend to require large amounts of homogeneous data.

 In this blog post I conduct various rudimentary experiments to test the extrapolative abilities of neural networks.
 The result of the experiments seem to point to towards the composition of softmax NNs lacking the necessary characteristics to preform rudimentary extrapolation.
+I emphasize that this obviously isn't justification to abandon deep learning methods, but may point towards us to be more careful when deciding the style of output we want.

-Neural networks seems specious and only suitable for interpolating.
+Conclusively, neural networks seems specious and only suitable for interpolating.
 One can think of it as analogous to Monte Carlo methods: it merely estimates using samples from a distribution and interpolates between points.

 I will speak more on these ideas when we gain more context with the experiments.

 ___

 ## Experiments

 ##### Data

 For this experiment I created a two modified version of the MNIST dataset.
-A single image of the new dataset will consist of two main objects/attributes that make up the image.
+A single image of the new dataset will consist of two main objects or attributes that make up the image.

 ![]({{site.url}}/assets/color_digits_50p.jpg)

-This is the modfied dataset for the first experiement.
+This is an image from the first experiement.
 As you can see it features two main attributes -the color of the digit and the digit itself.

-Throughout the rest of the blog post I'll denote the digits as *datum type 1* and the other types as *datum type 2*.
+Throughout the rest of the blog post I'll denote the digit as *datum type 1* and the other types as *datum type 2*.
 Here datum type 2 would be the color of the digits.

 ![]({{site.url}}/assets/cross_squares_50p.jpg)

-This is the dataset for experiement two.
-Here datum type 2 is the object at the top left of the image.
+This is the data for experiment two.
+Here datum type 2 is the object at the top left of the image {a cross, a solid box, or exemption of any visible attribute}.

 Within each datum there $n$ are sub-datums.
 For instance, in experiment two, there are $n=3$ sub-datums \(*a cross,a box, absense of a feature*\) making up datum type 2.
 These constructions have no real significance and only serve as a means to make what I'm saying more concise and clear.

 ##### Modus Operandi.